-The simplest possible way to keep your website free from bug is to have the latest version of CMS and antivirus platform.
-Regardless of whether you are working on WordPress or using Windows/Linux/Mac as your operating system, updates come with the latest bug fixes and other security features.
+The simplest possible way to keep your website free from bug is to have the latest version of CMS and antivirus platforms.
+Regardless of whether you running your website on WordPress or using Windows/Linux/Mac as your operating system, updates come with the latest bug fixes and other security features.
 Whenever a new version is released by vendor, do update them as it comes with previous bug fixes and can improve the security of your website information.

 #2 Creating strong password